cyberFund/golosio_recommendation_model/README.md

 ```
 # Installation

-To add tasks to cron tab:
+To add tasks to cron tab and to download first version of a model:
 ```bash
 $ install.sh DATABASE_HOST:DATABASE_PORT DATABASE_NAME
 ```